Photo courtesy of Anna Sturrock

 Research Themes

-The four research themes identified here represent our most current emphases, challenges that we will continue to address in the coming years.
-Theses themes are interconnected and overlapping, as our work to solve complex and multidimensional environmental issues must be.
+The four research themes below represent our most current emphases and the challenges that we'll continue to address in the coming years.
+These themes are interconnecting and overlapping, as our work to solve complex and multidimensional environmental issues must be.

 Biosphere: The Critical Zone